 - b.
-EB Program To qualify for EB, a claimant must have exhausted regular UC benefits (20 CFR section 615.4(a)).
+EB Program To qualify for EB, a claimant must have exhausted regular UI benefits (20 CFR section 615.4(a)).
 To be eligible for a week of EB, a claimant must apply for and be able and available to accept suitable work, if offered.
 What constitutes suitable work is dependent on a required SWA's evaluation of the claimant's employment prospects.
 An EB claimant must make a "systematic and sustained effort" to seek work and must provide "tangible evidence" to the SWA that he or she has done so (20 CFR section 615.8). - c.
 EUC08 Program To qualify for EUC08, a claimant (1) must have exhausted all rights to regular compensation with respect to a benefit year that ended on or after May 1, 2007; (2) must have no rights to regular compensation or EB; and (3) cannot be receiving compensation under the UC law of Canada.
 To qualify for EUC08, individuals must have had employment of 20 weeks of work, or the equivalent in wages, in their base periods (Pub.
-L. No. 110-252, Supplemental Appropriations Act of 2008, Title IV, Section 4001(b)). - d.
+L. No. 110-252, Supplemental Appropriations Act of 2008, Title IV, Section 4001(b)).
+No payments may be made for EUC08 for weeks ending on or after January 1, 2014; however, there may be some activity for EUC08 payments as a result of an appeals determination or for the recovery of overpayments. - d.
 UCFE and UCX Programs For UCFE, the claimant's eligibility and benefit amount will generally be determined in accordance with the UI law of the State of the claimant's last duty station (20 CFR section 609.8).
 For UCX, a claimant's eligibility is determined in accordance with the UI law of the State in which the claimant files a first claim after separation from active military service (20 CFR section 614.8). - e.
 TRA For weekly TRA payments, the worker must (a) have been employed at wages of \$30 or more per week in adversely-affected employment with a single firm or subdivision of a firm for at least 26 of the previous 52 weeks ending with the week of the individual's qualifying separation (up to seven weeks of employer-authorized leave, up to seven weeks as a full-time representative of a labor organization, or up to 26 weeks of disability compensation may be counted as qualifying weeks of employment); (b) have been entitled and have exhausted all UC to which he or she is entitled; and (c) be enrolled in or have completed an approved job training program, unless a waiver from the training requirement has been issued after a determination is made that training is not feasible or appropriate (20 CFR section 617.11).

-TRA is payable to eligible claimants after exhaustion of UC benefits, which include and are defined as: (1) regular compensation under State law; (2) EB; and (3) any Federal supplemental compensation such as EUC08.
+TRA is payable to eligible claimants after exhaustion of UI benefits, which include and are defined as: (1) regular compensation under State law; (2) EB; and (3) any Federal supplemental compensation program that may be authorized by Congress from time-to time.

 TRA may consist of (1) basic; (2) additional; (3) remedial; (4) remedial and/or pre-requisite; and (5) completion.
-The distinction depends on whether the benefits accrue under the 2002, 2009, or 2011 program amendments to the TAA program, and is determined by the petition number.
+The distinction depends on whether the benefits accrue under the 2002, 2009, or 2011 program amendments to the TAA program, as well as Reversion 2014, and is determined by the petition number.